mariadelmarm19/Masters-Thesis-Dwellings-Prices/README.md

 - [house_prices_II.Rmd](house_prices_II.Rmd) corresponds to section **3.
 DATA EXTRACTION AND PREPROCESSING**
 - [house_prices_III.Rmd](house_prices_III.Rmd) corresponds to sections **4.
 MODELLING** and **5.
 CONCLUSIONS**

-The user will also find associated .html files.
+The user will also find associated .html files for *house_prices_I.Rmd* and *house_prices_II.Rmd*.
+For the third case it has not been possible due to computational limitations of my computer.

 ## File structure
 In this repository the reader can find all necessary files to read and run the project.